about " />

 from JB Cases:

-I have read it and watched the DVDs.
+I have read it and watched the Instructional Videos.
 It's a lot of good solid information for the money.

 One thing I like about it better than most other basic instruction books is that it's backed up by free video examples that compliment the book.
 So you can always go to the website and look up the videos.